timgit/pg-boss/docs/usage.md

 ```

 > **Note: Since error events are only raised during internal housekeeping activities, they are not raised for direct API calls, where promise `catch()` handlers should be used.**

-## `archived`

-`archived` is raised each time 1 or more jobs are archived.
-The payload is an integer representing the number of jobs archived.

-## `expired`

-`expired` is raised each time 1 or more jobs are expired.
-The payload is an integer representing the number of jobs expired.

 ## `monitor-states`